 While the original tax applied to all cargo transported by ship (with a few exceptions), in 1998 the Supreme Court struck down the taxation of export cargo as unconstitutional.
 As a result, the Harbor Maintenance Tax is assessed on cargo transported between any two U.S. coastal ports – including Great Lakes ports – and cargo imported to U.S. ports from other countries.
 The tax is not assessed on export cargo.
 It is important to note that the Harbor Maintenance Tax is also not assessed on shipments through inland river ports.
 Congress has enacted a separate user fee for the river barge industry.
 (Commercial barge operators pay a federal fuel tax).

-Harbor Maintenance Tax receipts (currently ~ $1.6 billion/year) are placed in the Harbor Maintenance Trust Fund, which serves as a source of revenue from which Congress appropriates funds for the Corps of Engineers’ maintenance activities.
+Harbor Maintenance Tax receipts (currently ~ $1.9 billion/year) are placed in the Harbor Maintenance Trust Fund, which serves as a source of revenue from which Congress appropriates funds for the Corps of Engineers’ maintenance activities.
 Unfortunately, there is no statutory link between the inflow of tax revenue to the federal government and the outflow of maintenance funds.
 Tax collections are determined by the volume and value of trade, which has generally grown over the last two decades.
 Expenditures are determined by the Congressional budget and appropriations process, which has historically been constrained.
-For this reason, at the beginning of calendar year 2022 there was an excess balance of approximately $10 billion in the Harbor Maintenance Trust Fund.
+For this reason, at the end of calendar year 2022 there was an excess balance of approximately $9.5 billion in the Harbor Maintenance Trust Fund.